 As the focus of care goes from cancer treatment to hospice or end-of-life care, nutrition goals may become less aggressive, and a change to care meant to keep the patient as comfortable as possible.
 For more information on nutrition at the end of life, see the Nutrition Needs at End of Life section.

 When side effects of cancer or cancer treatment affect normal eating, changes can be made to help the patient get the nutrients they need.
 Eating foods that are high in calories, protein, vitamins, and minerals is important.
 Meals should be planned to meet the patient's nutrition needs and tastes in food.

 The following are some of the more common symptoms caused by cancer and cancer treatment and ways to treat or control them.

 The following may help cancer patients who have anorexia (loss of appetite or desire to eat):

 If these diet changes do not help with the anorexia, tube feedings may be needed so that you will get enough nutrients each day.

 Medicines may be given to increase appetite.
-See the Medicines to Treat Loss of Appetite and Weight Loss section for more information.
+For more information, see the Medicines to Treat Loss of Appetite and Weight Loss section.